etherex/etherex/README.md

 ### Architecture

-* Link price indexes to orderbook and check for lower/higher bids (use heap.se?)
 * Document error codes of return values
 * Implement Wallet section (transactions, balances, etc.) (in progress)
 * Re-implement NameReg support and integration